 Trojan Hydraulic Disc Caliper Spare Parts

-Trojan hydraulic disc caliper spare parts suit 10-inch and 12-inch Trojan disc rotors.
-Parts like pads and bleed screws can be used on others such as Alko.
+Trojan hydraulic disc caliper spare parts to suit 10-inch and 12-inch Trojan disc rotors.
+Interchange disc pads and bleed screws with other brands like Alko.

-These are cast in SG iron and are Electro Zinc Plated for protection against corrosion.
-These calipers are fitted with a Phenolic piston which is a high strength non-rusting material.
-Fittings, such as slide pins and bleed screws, are brass while other fittings are Stainless Steel.
+These are cast in SG iron and are Electro Zinc Plated to protect against corrosion.
+Trojan calipers are fitted with a Phenolic piston, a high-strength, non-rusting material.
+Fittings, such as slide pins and bleed screws, are brass, while other fittings are Stainless Steel.

 - 10-inch and 12-inch disc rotors

 - 2000kg per axle with 275mm rotors